 If you are considering teaching for us, please visit our online teacher portal.
 You’ll be put in touch with one of our Teacher Coordinators who will be happy to answer all of your questions!

 Above all else, teachers must be excited about teaching their subject matter to gifted children.
 Our teachers have advanced degrees in teaching or have degrees/experience in their subject area.
 Some of our teachers are gifted themselves; all are passionate about teaching gifted children.
 All teachers are required to have background checks in place prior to teaching.

-Janet Bockey, a University of Cincinnati graduate, joined The Super Saturday Program eight years ago and has been teaching/coaching LEGO MINDSTORMS classes for 10 years at after-school programs, scout groups, summer camps, parties, and a First LEGO LEAGUE team.
-Originally drawn into robotics by her oldest son, she lives in a house full of LEGOs in Liberty Township with her husband and sons.
+Janet Bockey was originally drawn into robotics by her oldest son and has now been teaching LEGO MINDSTORMS classes for 10 years.
+She is a University of Cincinnati graduate who joined The Super Saturday Program eight years ago.
+She also teaches at after-school programs, scout groups, summer camps, parties, and coaches a FIRST LEGO League team.
+She lives in a house full of LEGOs in Liberty Township with her husband and sons.
 Her family “pet” is a NXT robotic alligator named Fred who sometimes visits her classes!

 Dr. Kenneth Brown is a retired research chemist from the National Institute for Occupational Safety and Health with 50 years of professional work using science, technology, engineering, and math industries.
 He is interested in mentoring young scientists toward their careers in science through The Super Saturday Program.
 On his website, NaturalBornScientists.com, he provides step-by-step instructions for a number of science projects children can do at home.